Safe Sport Training for Parents and Non-Athletes

 MANDATORY TRAINING FOR NON-ATHLETE MEMBERS, APPLICABLE ADULTS AND 18+ ATHLETES

-All non-athlete members, applicable adults and 18+ years old athletes of USA Swimming are required to complete the Athlete Protection Training by clicking the link below.
-New members will be required to have their non-athlete application form and payment processed by their LSC registrar before they can sign in to complete the course.
+All non-athlete members, applicable adults and 18+ years old athletes of USA Swimming are required to complete the Athlete Protection Training by finding the required course in your USA Swimming Account under the Education tab and must be renewed annually.
+These courses are located in Education - Course Catalog - All Courses.
+New members will be required to have their membership application form and payment processed by USA Swimming before they can sign in to complete the course.

-This certification is required for all new and existing members including coaches, officials, chaperones, meet directors.
-If you have registered with USA Swimming for the first time, this is the course you need to take.
+This certification is required for all new and existing members.
+If you have registered with USA Swimming for the first time and you are 18 or over, this is the course you need to take.

 Once you have completed your courses, your membership record will update within 24 hours with a new APT expiration date.